Do not use in pregnant or lactating animals.

 Pre-treatment with anti-inflammatory substances may result in additional or increased adverse effects and accordingly a treatment-free period with such veterinary medicinal products should be observed for at least 24 hours before commencement of treatment.
 The treatment-free period, however, should take into account the pharmacological properties of the products used previously.

 In case of overdose symptomatic treatment should be initiated.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-People with known hypersensitivity to Non-Steroidal Anti-Inflammatory Drugs (NSAIDs) should avoid contact with the veterinary medicinal product.
-In case of accidental ingestion, seek medical advice immediately and show the package leaflet or the label to the physician.
+Accidental self-injection may give rise to pain.
+People with known hypersensitivity to non-steroidal anti-inflammatory drugs (NSAIDs) should avoid contact with the veterinary medicinal product.
+In case of accidental self-injection, seek medical advice immediately and show the package leaflet or the label to the physician.